Resources: Legal Resources

 Arizona Justice Project

 Accepts both DNA and non-DNA cases and represents indigent Arizona prisoners whose claims of innocence have gone unheeded.
 They also conduct post-conviction DNA testing in cases of forcible rape, murder, and non-negligent homicide cases, shaken baby syndrome and arson and other cases where the testing might demonstrate actual innocence.
+Also works on excessive sentencing cases.
 Serves Arizona only.

 Legal Resources, Innocence Projects